GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 ## 🧪 LAB 1: Variable Manipulation & Saving to Process

 > [!NOTE]
-> **Lab Objective:** Configure the process logic used to establish and update the policy number.
+> **Lab Objective:** Configure the process logic used to establish and update the claim number.

-In this lab, you will add the Script Tasks required to determine the process origin and establish the policy number used throughout the process.
+In this lab, you will add the Script Tasks required to determine the process origin and establish the claim number used throughout the process.

 ### Step 1: Process and Script Task Variables
-In this step we'll add the `create-policy-num` Script Task and edit process variable(s).
+In this step we'll add the `create-claim-num` Script Task and edit process variable(s).

 1. Open the imported process in **Automate**.
 2. Locate the **Start Event**.
 3. Add a **Script Task** immediately after the Start Event.
 4. Name the Script Task:

-   `create-policy-num`
+   `create-claim-num`

-5. Connect the Start Event to `create-policy-num`.
+5. Connect the Start Event to `create-claim-num`.

 Your process should begin with a flow similar to: